rameshy777/fabzero/mdfiles/3D-Design.md

 ![bit holder 3D print](/images/bit-holder-3d.jpg)

 The file will be saved in .FCStd format.
+Export to .stl format.

 Now open the file using 3DXWOX